joel5399/real_time_object_and_color_detection/README.md

 ```bash
 poetry run python .\src\app_static_image.py
 ```
 The first option is primarily ment for testing purposes.
 But the process is except for the amount of images exactly the same.

+To stop the webcam application press 'q' on the keyboard.

 ## Read images
 The images will be captured using a webcam connected via USB to the laptop where the application will run.
 For testing purposes you can also run the application with a static image.
 Detailed information about the implemention can be found [here](./src/common/image_reader.py)